©2006 RollingMeadowsPuppies.com - All rights reserved.

 encouragement and praise.

 • Give your pet plenty of praise every time he chews on his toys.
-Occasionally give a small reward, such as Iams®
+Occasionally give a small reward, such as

-Puppy Formula Biscuits for Puppies, to strongly reinforce the behavior.
+Iams® Puppy Formula Biscuits for Puppies, to strongly reinforce the behavior.

 PROTECTING YOUR POSSESSIONS!

 Until you can trust your puppy, he must be under constant supervision or confined to a safe area.
-During times when he
+During times when

-run, or safe room will keep him out of trouble when he cannot be watched.
+dog run, or safe room will keep him out of trouble when he cannot be watched.

 As your puppy is allowed more freedom, he can be taught to avoid forbidden objects if you make them taste bad.